jberenike/jberenike.github.io/publications.md

 # invited talks (selection)

  09/2017 WYSIWYG?
-Getting behind the scenes of Digital Humanities research. <a href=" http://www.ghentcdh.ugent.be/content/dhds-symposium-keynote-dr-berenike-herrmann-basel" target="blank" Keynote at #DHDS Symposium _Loading: Methods and Approaches in Digital Humanities_, </a> Ghent Centre for Digital Humanities, Ghent University.
+Getting behind the scenes of Digital Humanities research. <a href="http://www.ghentcdh.ugent.be/content/dhds-symposium-keynote-dr-berenike-herrmann-basel" target="_blank"> Keynote at _#DHDS Symposium Loading: Methods and Approaches in Digital Humanities_, </a> Ghent Centre for Digital Humanities, Ghent University</a>.

  03/2017 Text Mining Literature: Corpus and Methodology.
 Centre for the Advancement of Faculty Excellence.
 Skype Talk.
 McEwan University, Edmonton, Canada. <a href="http://www.macewan.ca/wcm/MacEwanEvents/SS_CAFE_TEXT_MINING_17" target="_blank">abstract</a>